sourcegraph/about/content/blogposts/2024/top-5-tips-for-using-cody-with-react.md

 ### 5. Navigate codebases faster

-The last tip I would like to discuss is how to navigate any codebases faster with Cody.
-Assume you developed this application and passed it to another team developer to work further on it.
+The last tip I would like to discuss is how to navigate any codebase faster with Cody.
+Assume you developed this application and then passed it to another team or developer to further expand on it.
 Now, how can the developer understand this codebase faster and get the answers to questions like the components used, how tweets are generated, rendered, etc?
-For all this, Cody is a saviour whenever you want to navigate new codebases or an existing one.
+For all this, Cody is a savior.

 Let's see this with the [React](https://github.com/facebook/react) library codebase by Facebook, which we have used in this app.